deviousdevops/ie-bank-2024/docs/full_stack_developers.md

 ## Test/Behavior Driven Development Strategy

 The Test/Behavior Driven Development (TDD/BDD) strategy defines how the team designs tests and selects User Stories to drive development through testing.
+This section of the document provides an overview of the unit and functional tests for the IE Bank backend project.
+The tests are written using pytest and cover various aspects of the application's models, including user creation, account creation, and transactions.

 - **TDD/BDD Strategy**: [TDD/BDD Strategy URL]

-## Unit Test Documentation

-This document provides an overview of the unit tests for the IE Bank backend project.
-The tests are written using pytest and cover various aspects of the application's models, including user creation, account creation, and transactions.
+### Unit Tests

 ### Test Files
 - test_model.py: Contains tests for the models in the application.